Another 35 brave and talented young scholars finished their studies and received a Masters degree in human sexuality.

 Dissertation on Dyspareunia

 IFSS researcher Els Pazmany successfully defended her dissertation on dyspareunia.

 Dr. Pazmany studied the role of cognitive-affective and interpersonal factors in the experience of dyspareunia (pain during sexual intercourse) in premenopausal women.
 She also explored underlying brain mechanisms using fMRI methods.You can find a summary of her findings here.

 Dissertation on Sexual Distress

 IFSS researcher Lies Hendrickx successfully defended her dissertation on sexual distress.

 Dr. Hendrickx studied, in a representative sample of Flemish men and women, the prevalence rates of sexual difficulties, sexual dysfunctions, and the experience of sexual distress.
-In addition, she examined the importance of various intra- and interpersonal factors in the prediction of sexual distress in women.
-You can find a summary of Dr. Hendrickx' findings here.
+In addition, she examined the importance of intra- and interpersonal factors in the prediction of sexual distress in women.
+A summary can be found here.

 IFSS and the Department of Neurosciences welcome Erick Janssen to its faculty.

 Prof. Dr. Janssen, who received his Ph.D. at the University of Amsterdam, brings many years of teaching and research experience to the Institute.
 He comes to Leuven from the USA, where he lived and worked for almost two decades and was Senior Scientist and Director of Education and Research Training at the famous Kinsey Institute for Research in Sex, Gender, and Reproduction.